viktar-c/indigo/_posts/2017-06-29-performance-engineering-toolkit.markdown

            from your logs"
            width="650" %}

-[Splunk][14] has a free version with [limited][15] functionality, and, if your logs' volume is not exceeding 500MB per day, you can happily use this great tool for free.
+[Splunk][14] has a free version with [limited][15] functionality, and, if your logs' volume is not exceeding 500MB per day, you can happily use this powerful tool for free.

 [1]: https://www.jetbrains.com/idea
 [2]: https://docs.oracle.com/javase/6/docs/technotes/tools/share/jvisualvm.html